bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ## Baseline Point Multiplication Algorithm

-The function defined here represents a constant-time implementation of "textbook" scalar multiplication on the curve.
+The procedure presented here represents a constant-time implementation of "textbook" scalar multiplication on the curve.
 It is presented mainly as a reference for implementers who might want a simpler implementation.
 The algorithm in the next section provides substantially greater performance.